wdi-atx-11/js-functions/README.md

 var result = isGreaterThanFive(number);
 console.log(result); // false;
 ```
 The above function has two return statements.
-Since both are within an `if / else ` statement, only one will apply to the condition.
-Once a return statement is executed the function ends.
-This ensures that only one return statement can be executed per function.
+Since both are within an `if / else ` statement, only one will apply to the condition.  **Once a return statement is executed, the function ends.**  This ensures that only one return statement can be executed per function.

 *A function may have multiple possible return statements but only one may be executed at any one given function call.*